Parameter-Efficient Fine-Tuning of Large Language Models for Unit Test Generation: An Empirical Study: Experimental design

 \subsubsection{HumanEval-X}

 HumanEval is a benchmarking dataset for code generation, first introduced by \citet{Chen2021EvaluatingLL}.
 It consists of 164 hand-written programming problems written in Python.
-For each programming problem, a function signature, docstring, body, and several unit tests are provided. \citet{Zheng2023CodeGeeXAP} extended the dataset to multiple languages, named HumanEval-X. We use the Java subset of the HumanEval-X dataset to evaluate potential adverse fine-tuning effects.
+For each programming problem, a function signature, docstring, body, and several unit tests are provided. \citet{Zheng2023CodeGeeXAP} extended the dataset to multiple languages, named HumanEval-X. We use the Java subset of the HumanEval-X dataset to evaluate potential catastrophic forgetting effects of fine-tuning.